Prevailing Wage and Davis-Bacon Compliance in South Carolina

 Does South Carolina have its own prevailing wage law?

-No, South Carolina does not have a state-specific prevailing wage law.
-However, for federally funded public works projects, the federal Davis-Bacon Act requires that workers be paid prevailing wages as determined by the U.S. Department of Labor.
+No. South Carolina has no state-specific prevailing wage law.
+For federally funded public works projects, the federal Davis-Bacon Act requires that workers be paid prevailing wages set by the U.S. Department of Labor at the $2,000 contract threshold.

 How are prevailing wage rates determined in South Carolina?

 Prevailing wage rates for federally funded projects are determined by the U.S. Department of Labor based on local wage surveys.
-These rates include both a basic hourly wage and fringe benefits.
-Contractors can find applicable wage determinations through the Wage Determinations Online (WDOL) portal on SAM.gov.
+Rates include both a basic hourly wage and fringe benefits, and are published on SAM.gov by county and construction type.

 What are the penalties for non-compliance with prevailing wage requirements in South Carolina?